 In February 2013, the FASB issued Accounting Standards Update No. 2013-02, Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income.
 ASU 2013-02 establishes new requirements for disclosing reclassifications of items out of accumulated other comprehensive income and includes identification of the line items in net earnings affected by the reclassifications.
-This standard is effective for annual and interim periods for fiscal years beginning after December 15, 2012 (for us this will be our 2013 first quarter).
-The Company believes the adoption of this update will change the order in which certain financial statements are presented and provide additional detail on those financial statements when applicable, but will not have any other impact on our financial statements.
+This standard is effective for annual and interim periods for fiscal years beginning after December 15, 2012 (for us this was our 2013 first quarter).
+The Company adopted the provisions of this update during the three months ended March 31, 2013, which provides additional detail on those financial statements as applicable, but did not have any other impact on our financial statements.